fitness-buddy/Fitness-Buddy-Group-Project/README.md

-# Fitness Pals
+# Uber Workout

-**Fitness Pals** is an android app that allows an user to find a workout buddy or a instructor who can train the user.
+**Uber Workout** is an android app that allows an user to find a workout buddy or a instructor who can train the user.
 The app utilizes geolocation and preferences to easily match users

 ## Problem Statements